-On 1 December 1981 Darwell reservoir was revisited with Dr Woodcock, the County Archaeologist, to observe the possible effect on archaeological remains of the proposed raising of the water level.
-At TQ 709207 it was found that about 50m of the extreme south end of the bay still survived above the present water level, and more if its course under water could be traced visually by shallow-water vegetation.
+On 1 December 1981 Darwell reservoir was revisited with Dr. Woodcock, the County Archaeologist, to observe the possible effect on archaeological remains of the proposed raising of the water level.
+At TQ 709207 it was found that about 50 m of the extreme south end of the bay still survived above the present water level, and more if its course under water could be traced visually by shallow-water vegetation.
 A great quantity of glassy slag remained.
 All signs of the bay will disappear when the water level is raised.
 At TQ 717205 a deep ravine-like gill has been blocked to form a causeway, with the stream culverted under it.
 This earth bank contained glassy slag and the culvert appeared to be original.
-It may be the bay mentioned by Manwaring-Baines (WIRG Wealden Iron, 1st series XVII (1980), 11) and would seem to be a causeway for heavy traffic from the furnace.
+It may be the bay mentioned by Manwaring-Baines (Bulletin 17 (1980), 11) and would seem to be a causeway for heavy traffic from the furnace.

-Nearby Bushy Shaw (TQ 715205) was noted as having a close pattern of small and round large opencast minepits.
+Nearby Bushy Shaw (TQ 715205) was noted as having a close pattern of small round large opencast minepit